 Our experience in developing integrated software development environments indicates that multiple views of software development, integrated development tools, and collaborative software development are important when building large software systems.
 C-MViews supports multiple versions of software components and their textual and graphical views.
-Tools are integrated at the view or data repository levels.
+Tools are integrated at the view level or data repository level.
 Collaborative development is via asynchronous, semi-synchronous and synchronous editing of multiple views.
 Semi-automatic version merging is supported, including incremental version merging.
 Two forms of synchronous collaboration are supported by broadcasting change descriptions between developers' environments.

-Our experience with C-SPE suggests that asynchronous development is most useful for low-level design and implementation views, or when major system changes are being carried out.
+Experience with C-SPE suggests that asynchronous development is most useful for low-level design and implementation views, or when major system changes are being carried out.
 Semi-synchronous development is useful for higher-level collaboration where different alternatives are maintained by each developer.
-Synchronous development seems most appropriate when high-level designs are being worked on and alternatives are not desired during collaboration.
+Synchronous development seems most appropriate when high-level designs are being worked on and alternatives are not desired during the collaboration process.

 We are currently working on several improvements to C-MViews and C-SPE.
 This includes determining how changes broadcast via synchronous and semisynchronous editing can be most usefully presented to developers.
 The capture of extra information, particularly a description of why a change was made, usually occurs above the change description level but below the version level.
-We are experimenting with "development tasks" for each developer and for groups of developers.
-These associate groups of related change descriptions, and relate change descriptions on different components.
+We are experimenting with various "development tasks" for each developer and for groups of developers.
+These are used for associating groups of related change descriptions and for relating change descriptions on different components, giving developers a high-level view of the relationships between different component versions.
 This is particularly useful for object-oriented systems, where changes are often made to several classes to provide one new system function.
-Partial consistency management between higher-level software components, as done for multiple view consistency, would also assist in supporting programming-in-the-large.
+Propagation of partial changes between higher-level software components, as done for multiple view consistency, would also assist in supporting programming-in-the-large.